eclipse-embed-cdt/web-jekyll/_posts/plugins/support/2017-01-29-plugins-install-issue.md

 ---

-For historical reasons, the GNU ARM Eclipse update sites for installing new software are hosted by SourceForge, and, up to now, they successfuly handled more than 5.000.000 downloaded files for this project, but in the last months SourceForge experienced several security issues affecting GNU ARM Eclipse plug-ins users.
+For historical reasons, the GNU ARM Eclipse update sites for installing new software are hosted by SourceForge, and, up to now, they successfully handled more than 5.000.000 downloaded files for this project, but in the last months SourceForge experienced several security issues affecting GNU ARM Eclipse plug-ins users.

 ## Problem